mohan123548/Local-Event-finder/docs/readme.md

 Source URL

-Participation information
+Participation guidelines

-Python utilities inside the scripts folder can inspect, clean, transform, and import event datasets.
+Python scripts inside the scripts folder can be used to inspect, clean, transform, and import event information.

-🧠 Recommendation Approach
+Smart Recommendation Approach

-The current interface can recommend events using:
+The current application can provide event suggestions using:

 Search keywords

-Selected category
+Selected categories

-City
+User location

+Event city

 Event date

-Description
+Event description

 Saved-event preferences

-Future machine-learning improvements may include:
+The recommendation system can later be improved using:

 Content-based recommendation